dystonse/dystonse-gtfs-data/README.md

 This has currently only one subcommand: `count`.

 ### `count` mode
 For a given source id, this will count the number of valid real time entries for each time interval.
-An entry is consideres valid if its `delay_arrival` is between -10 hours and +10 hours.
+An entry is considered valid if its `delay_arrival` is between -10 hours and +10 hours.
 The whole time span for which there is real time data will be split into parts of length corresponding  to the `interval` parameter, which has a default value of `1h` (one hour).

-Simple statistics are output to sdtout as CSV like this (space padding added for clarity, they won't be present in the real output):
+Simple statistics are output to `stdout` as CSV like this (space padding added for clarity, they won't be present in the real output):

 ```
-time_min;            time_max;            trip update count; average delay; rt file count; rt file size
+time_min;            time_max;            stop_time update count; average delay; rt file count; rt file size
 2020-03-16 00:41:02; 2020-03-16 04:41:02;                     72;       11.6111;            12;        18279
+[...]
 ```

 ## Docker integration